Type 26 revolver: Limited final production

-The final production revolvers were possibly produced after the Great Kantō earthquake and possibly only 325 of these revolvers were produced.
+The final production revolvers were possibly produced after the Great Kantō earthquake and possibly only 325 were produced.
 Known examples have serial numbers ranging from 58,903 to 59,227.

 Arsenal reworked

 Arsenal reworked Type 26s lack the bright charcoal blue finish or standard checked patterned grip panels.
-Serrated grip panels are common among reworked Type 26s and the marking of the Nagoya Arsenal indicate repairing of the Type 26 past its production at the Koshikawa Arsenal.
+Serrated grip panels are common among reworked Type 26s and the marking of the Nagoya Arsenal indicates repairing of the Type 26 past its production at the Koshikawa Arsenal.
 Two existing arsenal reworked Type 26s show stampings of Siamese numerals on the front grips indicating official procurement by the Thai government.
 Two additional reworked Type 26s have a five-pointed star stamped on the side plate of the revolver indicating Indonesian service after World War II.

 Accessories

 Holster

 The Type 26 revolver was issued with a clamshell holster similar to the French Modèle 1892 revolver.
 The earliest Type 26 holsters were black, and the cotton lanyards issued with them were a dark blue color known in Japan as kon.
 A leather pocket for the cleaning rod was provided, sewn onto the forward edge of the holster body.
 Most examples of holsters are stamped on the inside of the clamshell flap with the maker's identification and arsenal inspection markings with the year of manufacture.

-Very early holsters, issued in the late 1890s and early 1900s, were of a slightly different size and shape and without a pocket for the cleaning rod.
+Very early holsters, issued in the late 1890s and early 1900s, were of slightly different size and shape and without a pocket for the cleaning rod.
 A few holsters developed in 1943 have been noted to be all black lacquered hardware, missing the brass and galvanized steel fittings.
-Holsters produced towards the end of World War II have a last ditch fabric similar to late production Type 94 Nambu pistol holsters, with no shoulder straps or pouches for cleaning rods and ammunition.
+Holsters produced towards the end of World War II have a last-ditch fabric similar to late production Type 94 Nambu pistol holsters, with no shoulder straps or pouches for cleaning rods and ammunition.